ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 **Being able to learn in theory does not mean we can learn in practice**.
 Actually finding the correct weights, using the data and learning algorithms (such as backpropagation) we have available may be impractical and unreachable.

-The solution to these practical challenges is to use less specialized layers - layers that have assumptions about the data & task they are expected to perform. **This specialization is inductive bias**.
+The solution to these practical challenges is to use less specialized layers - layers that have assumptions about the data & task they are expected to perform. **This specialization is their inductive bias**.

 ## When should I use a fully connected layer?

-A fully connected layer is the most general deep learning architecture - it imposes no constraints on connectivity except by depth. **Use it when your data has no structure that you can take advantage of** - if your data is a flat array (common in tabular data problems).
+A fully connected layer is the most general deep learning architecture - it imposes no constraints on the connectivity of each laver.

+**Use it when your data has no structure that you can take advantage of** - if your data is a flat array (common in tabular data problems), then a fully connected layer is a good choice.
+Most neural networks will have fully connected layers somewhere.

 Fully connected layers are common in reinforcement learning when learning from a flat environment observation.

 For example, a network with a single fully connected layer is used in the Trust Region Policy Optimization (TRPO) paper from 2015:

 <center><img align="center" width="50%" src="/assets/mistakes-data-sci/trpo.png"></center>

 <p align="center"><i>A fully connected layer being used to power the reinforcement learning algorithm TRPO</i></p>

-Most neural networks will have fully connected layers somewhere.
-It's common to have them as the penultimate & final layer as fully connected on convolutional neural networks performing classification.
+Fully connected layers are common as the penultimate & final layer as fully connected on convolutional neural networks performing classification.
 The number of units in the fully connected output layer will be equal to the number of classes, with a softmax activation function used to create a distribution over classes.

 ## What hyperparameters are important for a fully connected layer?

 The two hyperparameters you'll often set in a fully connected layer are the:

-1. number of units,
+1. **number of nodes**,
-2. activation function.
+2. **activation function**.

 A fully connected layer is defined by a number of nodes (also known as units), each with an activation function.
 While you could have a layer with different activation functions on different nodes, most of the time each node in a layer has the same activation function.

-For hidden layers, the most common choice of activation function is the rectified-linear unit (the ReLu).
+For hidden layers, the **most common choice of activation function is the rectified-linear unit (the ReLu)**.
 For the output layer, the correct activation function depends on what the network is predicting:

-- regression, target can be positive or negative -> linear (no activation)
+- regression, target can be positive or negative -> linear (no activation),
-- regression, target can be positive only -> ReLu
+- regression, target can be positive only -> ReLu,
-- classification -> Softmax
+- classification -> Softmax,
-- control action, bound between -1 & 1 -> Tanh
+- control action, bound between -1 & 1 -> Tanh.

 ## Using fully connected layers with the Keras Functional API

 Below is an example of how to use a fully connected layer with the Keras functional API.

-We are using input data shaped like an image, to show the flexibility of the fully connected layer.
-This requires us to use a `Flatten` layer later in the network.
+We are using input data shaped like an image, to show the flexibility of the fully connected layer - this requires us to use a `Flatten` layer later in the network:

 ```python
 import numpy as np